rtlabs-com/p-net/doc/compliancetest.rst

 The ART Tester is rather strict regarding the model of Siemens Profinet switch.
 It should have IP address ``192.168.0.99``, netmask ``255.255.255.0`` and station name "b".
 Use for example Codesys to scan for the device, and to adjust the IP settings.
-Alternatively, use SinecPni to change the IP address (see the Simatic page in this documentation).
+Alternatively, use SinecPni to change the IP address (see :ref:`use-with-siematic`).

 The switch has a web interface, but it is not necessary to do any setting adjustments via the web interface.